eapearson/kbase-sdk-module-jgi-gateway-clj/clojure/README.md

 #### Development Operation

-On of the advantages of using Clojure is that it supports a very productive workflow for working on source while a server is running.
-This is possible due to the language itself, and its integration into the JVM, but also Leinengens ring plugin provides the easy configuration and smooth operation:
+On of the advantages of using Clojure is that it supports a very productive workflow for working on source while a server is running, and having those changes reflected immediately in the running server.
+This is possible due to the language itself, and its integration into the JVM, but also Leinengen's ring plugin provides the easy configuration and smooth operation:

 The plugin is enabled in the project.clj file.
 To enable live server coding issue this command from the terminal: